Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

 9. The Contact Form wil have:

-        - The form will be grey with white fields and white button.
+        - The form will be black with white fields and a transparent button.
         - A name, email and text area input.
         - All inputs will be mandatory and display an error message if a field is missing on submission.
-        - The border wil be black and of a 1-2px weight when hovered over.
+        - The border wil be yellow and of a 1-2px weight when hovered over.
         - The submission button will have a Send it! value.
         - The button will be yellow with black text on hover.

 10. The Search Bar will be:

-        - Yellow with black text and a white text input space.
+        - White text and yellow on hover with a filter button.
-        - Have a drop down to select from as a user types.
+        - When the text or filter button are clicked 4 toggled buttons displaying product categories will appear below.
+        - These buttons when selected will filter the display by category.
+        - An active button will be yellow, inactive will be white and yellow on hover, all with black text.

-11. The Quote Calculator will have:
+11. The Order Form:

         - TBA!!!!!!!!